-The Smart Workplace concept is closely associated with Smart Buildings and Smart Facilities.
+The Smart Workplace concept is closely associated with Intelligent Buildings and Smart Facilities.
 In this context, it is related to various Building Automation solutions including Smart Lighting, Smart Security (such as access control via biometrics), Intelligent HVAC systems, and more.

 Roughly speaking, the Smart Workplace is characterized as one that provides a safer, more comfortable, and productive work environment.
 Beyond the solutions mentioned above, next generation smart workplaces will include advanced technologies such as detection systems to determine presence of employees for work space optimization.